Patchwork Apple Cobbler

 To get started on this recipe, preheat your oven to 375 degrees.

-Then peel, core and cube about six nice, large Granny Smith apples (or any other cooking apple that you prefer).
-Toss the apples with lemon juice, cornstarch, sugar, cardamom, cinnamon and orange liqueur.
+Peel, core, and cube about six nice, large Granny Smith apples (or any other cooking apple that you prefer).
+Toss the apples with lemon juice, cornstarch, sugar, cardamom, cinnamon, and orange liqueur.

-Dump it out into an 8×11 baking pan that has been sprayed lightly with cooking spray.
+Pour the prepared apples into a small (8×11 or so) baking pan or dish that has been sprayed lightly with cooking spray.

-Arrange the crust rectangles over the apples in the baking dish, pressing pieces on the edges into the sides of the dish.
+Arrange the crust rectangles over the apples in the baking dish, pressing pieces on the edges onto the sides of the dish.

 Beat together the egg and water to make an egg wash.
 Carefully brush the egg wash over the crust taking care not to disturb the pretty pattern you’ve made with your crust rectangles.

-Bonus Recipe: Remember the leftover pie crust from above?
+Remember the leftover pie crust from above?
 Don’t throw it out!
-Make a few Pie Crust Cinnamon Twists with it.
+We’ll make a few Pie Crust Cinnamon Twists with it.

 Gather up all the scraps, knead them together for a few seconds and roll them out.